A Trusted Friend in a Complicated World

 Good for: Pre-20th-century books

-Explicitly intended to encourage the creation and distribution of e-books, Project Gutenberg added its first online book back in the ’70s, before reading free books online became a thing.
+Explicitly intended to encourage the creation and distribution of e-books, Project Gutenberg added its first online book back in the ’70s, before reading books online for free became a thing.
 For more than 50 years, the site has helped high school and college students alike (including me and my sister!), and it’s been an invaluable resource to countless others who need (or simply enjoy) access to no-cost reading.
-The website is a wonderland of the world’s great, open-domain classic books.
+The website is a wonderland of the world’s great public-domain classic books.

 Pros: